-The focus of the System Evolution and Monitoring (EO) department is on research into design and assessment methods and tools to ensure trustworthy system evolution during operation as well as the automatic collection of system performance and diagnostic information for continuous improvement.
-This information closes the loop to TD content.
-On the one hand, EO will investigate evolvable hardware/software platforms that are predictable in terms of extra-functional system properties (e. g., safety, security, timing, power, resource consumption).
+The focus of the System Evolution and Monitoring (EVO) department is on research into design and assessment methods and tools to ensure trustworthy system evolution during operation as well as the automatic collection of system performance and diagnostic information for continuous improvement.
+This information closes the loop to THD content.
+On the one hand, EVO will investigate evolvable hardware/software platforms that are predictable in terms of extra-functional system properties (e. g., safety, security, timing, power, resource consumption).
 Hypervisor and virtualization approaches will be developed to support the dynamic deployment of system updates and upgrades in the field.
 This work will be complemented by research on safe and secure update and upgrade mechanisms at all system levels (component, subsystem, system, system-of-system).
 In order to increase the technical trustworthiness of systems and to detect temporary violations that need to be compensated by respective fail-operational and self-repair mechanisms, in-field monitoring and diagnosis mechanisms using Contract-Based-Design techniques will be developed for continuous trust assessment during operation.

 Deployment and Updates